Letter from the Editor: Staying Power

 A well-worn bamboo rod tells the story that one son has waited a lifetime to hear

-THE RINGING PHONE STARTLED ME OUT OF MY OFF-SEASON, MID-AFTERNOON NAP.
+THE RINING PHONE STARTLED ME OUT OF MY OFF SEASON, mid-afternoon nap.
 This has been occurring more and more lately and I’m not sure whether I should be grateful or irritated.

 The reason for the call, I am sure, is someone looking to book a fly-fishing trip with me.
 I have developed a sixth sense about what somebody wants by the way the phone rings.
 See, I’ve been guiding for a long time; I am really old (My grandchildren want to know if Santa Claus was alive when I was a boy.) and I am beginning to think I should retire.
 Then I could have uninterrupted mid-afternoon naps.
 However, my wife (she is afraid that I’ll stay home and try to be her little helper) thinks it’s too soon.

 With these thoughts in mind, I answered the phone.
 Sure enough, I guessed right.
 It was a young man wanting me to take him fishing.
 I say young man — hell, they’re all young these days compared to me.
 I checked my calendar and we booked the trip.
 I got all the pertinent information I needed in order to give him a good trip and hung up the phone.